 Schedule a social two to four weeks after the last class.

-If there are participants not using the App (those using the hardcopy workbook) remind them to visit www.compass1.org.au and click on “Small Group Studies,” then Set Your House in Order to access any tools they may need for the coming week.
+If there are participants not using the App (those using the hardcopy workbook) remind them to visit www.compass1.org.au and click on “Small Group Tools and Resources,” then Set Your House in Order to access any tools they may need for the coming week.